-Depreciation and Change in Compensated Absences for the year: In the Statement of Activities and Governmental Fund Revenues, Expenditures and Changes in Fund Balance, the adjustment equals the total depreciation for the year reported, plus or minus the change in Compensated Absences between the reporting year and the previous year.
-This number is supported by figures in the note on Long-Term Liabilities.
+Depreciation for the year: In the Statement of Activities and Governmental Fund Revenues, Expenditures and Changes in Fund Balance, the adjustment equals the total depreciation for the year reported.

 Risk Management

 The District is exposed to various risks of loss related to tort; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; workers' compensation claims; and natural disasters.
 Property and casualty liabilities and workers' compensation are insured through Minnesota Counties Intergovernmental Trust.
 The District retains risk for the deductible portion of the insurance.
 The amounts of these deductibles are considered immaterial to the financial statements.